Australis86/network-pvr/README.md

 ## Installation and Configuration

 1. Download or clone a copy of the repository to your preferred location.
-Remember to clone using `--recurse-submodules` or run `git submodule init` and `git submodule update` afterwards to fetch the dependencies.
+Remember to include the submodules; i.e. `git clone --recurse-submodules https://github.com/Australis86/network-pvr.git`; if downloading the ZIP, you will need to download the [mailutils](https://github.com/Australis86/mailutils) submodule separately.
-2. Copy `mailConfig.template` to `mailConfig.py` and populate the parameters as required (this is required for email functionality).
+2. Configure `mailutils` as per the [README](https://github.com/Australis86/mailutils).
 3. Edit `PVRtransfer.py` and add your email address and TVHeadend account details.
 4. Test the script using the `-t` option.